-The Application Dictionary controls, among other things, field names, field labels, language options, field length, and securing access and data requirements based on assigned User Roles.
+The Application Dictionary controls things such as field names, field labels, language options, field length, and securing access and data requirements based on assigned User Roles.
 As a result, enabling, disabling, and customizing the functionality of the Admin Console and the Website is often done within the Application Dictionary.
 Prior to making changes to the Application Dictionary, it is extremely important to understand what exactly is being changed and why, so as to avoid any unintended mistakes.
 With that warning in mind, use the following steps to enable, disable or edit a property:

 - Go to Admin Console > Administration > System > Application Dictionary.

 - If the name of the Entity is known, type the Entity name in the search box; the list automatically starts filtering to match the query entered in the search box.
 If the name is unknown, use the pagination buttons to scroll through the list until the desired Entity is found.

 - The resulting page displays three finger tabs: Details, Properties, and Permissions.

 As it can get a little confusing to understand where the following options are located within the Application Dictionary, use the visual at the bottom of this article for the full navigational progression.

 The Details finger tab displays the options to control how the Entity is displayed:

 - Can View

 - Can Create